artag/Training/Notes_Grokking_Simplicity/ReadMe.md

 untrusted code.
 Likewise, any data that enters the safe zone from untrusted code is potentially mutable.

-The copy-on-write pattern won’t quite help us here.
+The copy-on-write pattern won't quite help us here.
 We can use *defensive copies* to protect data and maintain immutability.

 ### Vocab